mangr3n/cyclow/README.md

 ## <a name="renderer"></a> Renderer
 A renderer is just a component factory.
 It creates a component that takes a [Virtual DOM Element](#virtual-dom-element) as a input and it converts into a Real DOM Element and it updates the HTML document. **cyclow** uses [snabbdom](https://github.com/snabbdom/snabbdom) as default renderer.

-A renderer is a function that it takes `target`, that the DOM element id where you want to instert into the Virtual DOM Element.
-By default `target` is `body` document.
+A renderer is a function that it takes `target`, that the DOM element id where you want to insert into the Virtual DOM Element.
+If you don't specify `target`, cyclow will append the app at the end of body.

 ## API